 The outbreak of Novel Coronavirus (COVID-19) is a worldwide pandemic and the World Health Organization has declared that this is a public health emergency of international concern.
 Understandably, this may be creating great concern and unrest for you and amongst your workforce.
 Below we answer some key questions to clarify employers' legal obligations and support you in protecting your business and people.

-- reopening of many establishments, including swimming pools, wellness centres, theatres, cinemas and casinos (subject to compliance with specific health protocols that will soon be published).
+- reopening of many infrastructures incl. swimming pools, wellness centres, theatres, cinemas, casinos, etc..
 Nightclubs remain closed and mass events forbidden;

 - Hygiene measures remain essential;

-- The rules regarding safety distance (only available in French and Dutch) continue to apply, except for people of the same household, for children under the age of 12 and for the 'extended social bubble' (i.e. the 15 people with whom you are allowed to have closer contact on a weekly basis).
+- The rules regarding safety distance (only available in French and Dutch) continue to apply, except for people of the same household, for children under the age of 12 and for the 'social bubble'.
 Those who cannot respect safe distances must wear face masks;

-- group meetings are limited to a maximum of 15 people, including children.
+- group meetings are limited to a maximum of 10 people, excluding children younger than 12 years old.
 This applies to all gatherings, regardless of whether they take place inside or outdoors (e.g. at home, a restaurant or work);

 - B2B and B2C industries and services are allowed to open provided that they respect the rules of social distancing.
 Where this is not possible they must observe and implement a series of preventive health & safety measures defined in the following guides approved by the government:

-3. Guide for a safe restart of hospitality (guide in English)
+- Guide for a safe restart of hospitality (guide in English).

 These are complemented by guidelines at sectoral and/or company level, and/or other appropriate measures to ensure and provide an equivalent level of protection.
 Collective measures always take priority over individual measures.

-- Working from home is recommended, where possible.
+- Working from home is strongly recommended, wherever possible.

-Note that the above measures can be amended depending on the state of spread of COVID-19.
+Note that the above measures can be amended depending on the state of spread of COVID-19 and that the municipalities have the power to go beyond this federal legal framework and e.g. reinstate a lockdown.

 What are employers’ obligations in respect of COVID-19?

-At the time of writing, the mandatory obligations for employers include:
+At the time of writing, the mandatory obligations for employers include amongst others:

-- where premises are allowed to reopen and employees cannot work remotely or parties choose to return to the premises, social distancing requirements must be strictly respected (i.e. keeping minimum 1.5 metres distance between workers at all times).
+- where employees cannot work remotely or parties choose to return to the premises, social distancing requirements must be strictly respected (i.e. keeping minimum 1.5 metres distance between workers at all times).
 Where this is not possible employers must observe and implement appropriate preventive measures (see previous question);

-- access to stores and shops can only take place over a period of time of 30 minutes maximum;
+- access to stores and shops can only take place over a period of time of 30 minutes maximum.
+Shoppers must stay alone or with a minor living under the same roof.
+Night shops must close after 10 p.m.;

 - specific modalities apply when receiving customers in massage parlours, beauty salons, non-medical pedicure stores, nail salons, hairdressers, barbershops and tattoo and piercing salons (e.g. reception may only take place by appointment; hairdressers may receive more than one client per 10m2 if the workstations are separated with a plexiglass wall or an equivalent alternative, workstations must be at a distance of at least 1.5 metres from each other);